ccabanero/ios-unit-testing-patterns/Samples/CLLocationManager-objc.md

 #### Description

-Example unit tests for Controller class that is composed of a CLLocationManager and adopts the CLLocationManagerDelegate protocol.
+Example unit tests for a ViewController class that is composed of a CLLocationManager and adopts the CLLocationManagerDelegate protocol.

 #### Code Sample